-If you’ve been arrested for driving under the influence, you will probably be dealing with a mix of emotions: stress, anxiety, anger, and fear are common as you deal with the repercussions of these charges.
+Suppose you’ve been arrested for driving under the influence.
+In that case, a Broomall PA DUI attorney with Steven Kellis understands you will probably be dealing with a mix of emotions: stress, anxiety, anger, and fear are common as you deal with the repercussions of these charges.

-When you are dealing with your first offense, the unknown can make things worse.
-You might say the wrong thing and compromise your case to the prosecution, but the worst thing you can do is ignore the charges.
+When dealing with your first offense, the unknown can worsen things.
+You might say the wrong thing and compromise your case to the prosecution, but the worst thing you can do is ignore the charges and not consult with a Pennsylvania DUI attorney

-Possible Lines of Defense for DUI Cases in Broomall, PA
+What Are Possible Lines of Defense for DUI Cases in Broomall, PA?

 Depending on the unique circumstances of your case, attorney Steven Kellis will utilize one of the following approaches to have your charges dropped or reduced: